Avalanche stability transition in interacting quasiperiodic systems: Conclusion

-\textit{Conclusion -} We have studied the avalanche instability in an interacting quasiperiodic chain by coupling to a thermal bath, finding an unexpected stability of MBL for disorder strength $W>8$, implying the likely existence of thermodynamic MBL in quasiperiodic systems for moderate disorder, in contrast to the randomly disordered chains where thermodynamic MBL does not exist up to a disorder strength of 18.
-Our work also provides a plausible explanation for why MBL experimental observations in many-atom ($>$100) 1D systems are only reported for quasiperiodic systems and never for random systems.
+We have studied the avalanche instability in an interacting quasiperiodic chain by coupling to a thermal bath, finding an unexpected stability of MBL for disorder strength $W>8$, implying that thermodynamic MBL is likely more stable in quasiperiodic systems for moderate disorder, in contrast to the randomly disordered chains where thermodynamic MBL does not exist up to a disorder strength of 18.
+In addition, the real space RG approach shows qualitative differences between the distribution of rare thermal regions in the two models.
+The rarity of large thermal seeds in the quasiperiodic spin chain implies that the worst-case scenario in our open system simulation is not even likely to occur in a long spin chain, strengthening the conclusion that quasiperiodic potentials are more stable.
+Our work suggests that MBL experiments in many-atom ($>$100) 1D systems may benefit from quasiperiodic potential.
+An interesting future direction is to extend the real space RG approach to an analytically more rigorous treatment, in particular, a more direct way to begin the RG from the microscopic model.